rustaceanrob/cbf-repl/PRESENTATION.md

 ===

 * Nodes may lie by omission and exclude `scriptPubKey` from their filter computation
-* To catch this earlier rather than later, nodes commit to the filter they computed by hashing the filter along with the previous filter commitment
+* To catch this earlier rather than later, nodes commit to the filter they computed by hashing the filter along with the previous filter commitment (`commitment X` ~= `hash(filter | commitment X - 1`)

 <!-- end_slide -->